 VOICES OF THE FUTURE: Discussion and Implications

 Public Art: The Eiffel Tower was planned to be up for only twenty years.
 But a century later, it is more popular than ever.
 Does Saarinen’s Gateway Arch of St. Louis compare?
-How can cities around the world do create public art that is both beautiful and profitable?
+How can cities around the world create public art that is both beautiful and profitable?
 During the United Nations Climate Conference in 2015, the Eiffel Tower served as inspiring signpost for the world’s better future.

 Rights and Might: Should public structures be subject to military command?
 What powers must be in place for such use?
 For example, during the London 2012 Olympics, government sought to place security forces atop high-rise residential apartments near the Games.
 Eiffel wrote terms into the contract for compensation in the case of military use.
 Are there precedents that might be useful today?